PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

-\autoref{tab:trigger} details the Time-to-Exposure (TTE) statistics of different approaches. \sys achieves minimum 83s, median 339s, and maximum 1441s TTE.
-In comparison, AFL++ with CmpLog requires minimum 5s, median 8680s, and maximum 85322s.
-AFLGo exhibits minimum 3s, median 6170s, and maximum 85200s TTE.
-SelectFuzz demonstrates minimum 2s, median 3397s, and maximum 80394s TTE.
-G2Fuzz demonstrates minimum 30s, median 5400s, and maximum 68400s TTE.
-Evidently, \sys not only triggered more vulnerabilities and more unique vulnerabilities, but more critically, \sys achieves this in a single trial within a \emph{30-minute} budget.
+\autoref{tab:trigger} details the Time-to-Exposure (TTE) statistics of different approaches. \sys achieves minimum 83s, median 339s, and maximum 1,441s TTE.
+In comparison, AFL++ with CmpLog requires minimum 5s, median 8,680s, and maximum 85,322s.
+AFLGo exhibits minimum 3s, median 6,170s, and maximum 85,200s TTE.
+SelectFuzz demonstrates minimum 2s, median 3,397s, and maximum 80,394s TTE.
+G2Fuzz demonstrates minimum 6s, median 4,751s, and maximum 43,803s TTE.
+Evidently, \sys not only triggered more vulnerabilities and more unique vulnerabilities.
+More critically, \sys achieves this in a single iteration within a \emph{30-minute} budget.

 This result highlights that despite the involvement of LLMs, our novel workflow of constraint inference (PLAN), constraint encoding (IMPLEMENT), and constraint solving (EXECUTE) enables substantially more efficient PoV generation than conventional approaches, including LLM-assisted fuzzers like G2Fuzz.
 This performance gap aligns with the theoretical ``efficiency boundary'' of random testing~\cite{bohme2014efficiency,bohme2015probabilistic}, where the discovery rate of greybox fuzzers decays exponentially.
-Consequently, simply extending the time budget---as seen with Llamafuzz's one-month campaign---yields diminishing returns. \sys overcomes this by adopting a white-box approach where the LLM agent, with fine-grained feedback, performs autonomous semantic reasoning to trim the search space and prioritize plausible solutions.
-The adoption of property-based testing further enables efficient exploration of the reduced input space.
+Consequently, simply extending the time budget---as seen with Llamafuzz's one-month campaign---yields diminishing returns. \sys overcomes this limitation by adopting semantic reasoning and property-based testing.
+Leveraging the ``asymmetry of verification''~\cite{wei2024asymmetry} inherent in PoV tasks (which are hard to generate but easy to verify), \sys utilizes generative AI to infer semantic constraints, then generate a custom solver.
+This shifts the computational burden from inefficient random sampling to targeted solving, unleashing real \emph{directed fuzzing}.

-\autoref{tab:ttr} presents the Time-to-Reach (TTR) for different fuzzers.
-As mentioned earlier, some vulnerabilities are reachable by the provided initial seeds, therefore we excluded those vulnerabilities from the comparison.
-The results demonstrate that \sys reaches vulnerabilities significantly faster than other fuzzers on most benchmarks (only 2 are slower and 2 were never reached).
-Compared to TTE (\autoref{tab:trigger}), it is evident that most vulnerabilities reached by \sys are triggered shortly thereafter, except for \cc{SQL013}, \cc{SQL014}, \cc{TIF001}, and \cc{TIF002}.
-Other fuzzers generally require significantly more time to transition from reaching to triggering the vulnerabilities, or never managed to trigger within the time limit.